Ryan Carr (rugby league)

-Ryan Carr (born 3 August 1988) is an Australian rugby league coach who is head coach for the Castleford Tigers in the Super League.
+Ryan Carr (born 3 August 1988) is an Australian rugby league coach.

 He is the former head coach of Featherstone Rovers in the RFL Championship, and interim head coach of St. George Illawarra Dragons in the National Rugby League.

 Background

 Carr was born in Sydney and played his junior rugby league for the Engadine Dragons.
 He attended Endeavour Sports High School before being signed by the Cronulla-Sutherland Sharks.
 In 2006, he won the NRL Schoolboy Cup championship with Endeavour.

 Playing career

 In 2005, Carr represented the New South Wales under-17 team.
 In 2006 and 2007, Carr played for the Sharks in the Jersey Flegg Cup.

 In 2008, Carr signed with the North Queensland Cowboys for the inaugural season of the Toyota Cup.
 He played 24 games for the club and captained the side.
 In 2009 and 2010, Carr played for the Balmain Tigers in the New South Wales Cup, before joining the Redcliffe Dolphins in the Queensland Cup in 2011.

 In 2012, Carr signed with the South Sydney Rabbitohs.
 After one season at South Sydney, Carr played two seasons with Mounties and the Illawarra Cutters in the NSW Cup before retiring.